Don’t mince words, the sales profession is a very stressful job and working as a sales rep can be extremely difficult.

 Companies should devote more resources to staff by offering well-being services and emotional management to improve optimal productivity.

-Many companies do this job effectively by offering sales incentives trips to their sales reps.
+Many companies do this job effectively by offering sales incentive trips to their sales reps.

 They help create less pressure and brew positive energy in the office.